Python REST APIs + Flask + Angular CRUD Example

 Update User Details

-Now we will implement functionality for updating existing user.
+Now I will implement functionality for updating existing user.

 import { Component, OnInit, Input } from '@angular/core';